ccs-amsterdam/r-course-material/tutorials/R_basics_1_getting_started.md

 button, and select New Project.
 Follow the instructions to create a new directory with a new project.
 Name the project “R introduction”.

-Now, open a new R script and immediately save it (select File -\> Save in the toolbar, or press ctrl-s).
+Now, open a new R script and immediately save it (select File -&gt; Save in the toolbar, or press ctrl-s).
 Name the file **my\_first\_r\_script.r**.
 In the bottom-right corner, under the **Files** tab, you’ll now see the file added to the project.
 The